flowidcom/calypso/README.md

 * Use Bower and Grunt for building Javascript applications.
 Check the files calypso-ws/bower.json and calypso-ws/Gruntfile.js.
 The external js libraries are checked in but they can be generated based on these build scripts.

-* Use Docker to create images for the application runnong on the cloud.
+* Use Docker to create images for the application running on the cloud.
 See the file src/main/docker/tomcat.dockerfile.

 * Find bugs with ... findbugs.
 See calypso-parent/find-bugs and the mvn-profile findbugs in calypso-parent/pom.xml file.